je-suis-tm/je-suis-tm/README.md

-### Je vais être absente du 24 au 22 aout inclusivement.
+### Je vais être absent du 24 au 29 aout inclusivement.
+I will be away from August 24th to 29th.

 ### 👋 there